Counselling for Bereavement and Grief

 Here at Simply Counselling we focus on the relationship with the counsellor and the client/s.
 Sometimes when we are grieving we can forget that our children may also be grieving.
 At many times throughout their lives, children will feel the world has turned topsy-turvy.
 Children are often far more knowledgeable about what is going on around them then adults give them credit for.
 Giving them the tools to explore their feelings can give them lifelong support for times when life seems overwhelming.

 Bereavement counselling can be incredibly empowering and take away some of the fear surrounding death.
-If someone in the family is suffering a terminal illness, bereavement counselling for the whole family is often helpful in order to help the entire family to deal with the impending loss together.
+If someone in the family is suffering a terminal illness, bereavement counselling for the whole family is often helpful to help the entire family to deal with the impending loss together.
 Facing what is ahead and making plans now for how to deal with loss can help bring family members together and ease any anxiety.

 Children should not be left out when a loved one is lost, instead consider family-focused counselling which gives the whole family a safe space to speak and be heard.